 King Yin Lei at 45 Stubbs Road, Hong Kong started to be built in 1936 on a slope overlooking the sea at the Mid-Levels of the Victoria Peak.
-Site formation and a retaining wall resulted in a flat piece of land on which stands a magnificent private residence owned by a Chinese.
-In the British colony of Hong Kong in the 1930s, it was most remarkable for such a house rich in Chinese architectural features to be found on this prime site at the scenic Mid-Levels which was predominantly by the British.
-Signifying historically the undeniable rise in the status of the Chinese merchant class in the British colony at that time, the house has had three owners, with the name "King Yin Lei" being given by the second one.
+Site formation and a stone retaining wall resulted in a flat piece of land on which stands a magnificent private residence owned by a Chinese.
+In the British colony of Hong Kong in the 1930's, it was most remarkable for such a house rich in Chinese architectural features to be found on this prime site at the scenic Mid-Levels which was predominantly occupied by the British.
+This signifies historically the undeniable rise in the status of the Chinese merchant class in the British colony at that time.
+The residence has had three owners, with the name "King Yin Lei" being given by the second one.